Nerita21/Nerita21/README.md

 - Working with several AI model to obtain their limitations

 ### Chapter 3: No scientist without research interest:
-- everything related to RNA (localization, stabiliy, gene regulation)
+- everything related to RNA (localization, stability, gene regulation)
 - spatial omics data
 - microscopes and imaging
 - genetic engineering and probe design

-### Chapter 4: Currenty work on gaining more knowledge in:
+### Chapter 4: Currently work on gaining more knowledge in:
 - Nextflow automatisation
 - Web/data security
 - Training/finetuning exsisting models for image segmentation